• Skip to primary navigation

 Notes

-• For this measure, I have used more jaggery as we prefer it that way especially for this kheer.
+• I have used more jaggery for this measure as we prefer it that way, especially for this kheer.
 But you can adjust according to your preference.

 Nutrition

-Calories: 284kcal | Carbohydrates: 55g | Protein: 2g | Fat: 6g | Saturated Fat: 2g | Cholesterol: 2mg | Sodium: 12mg | Potassium: 78mg | Fiber: 2g | Sugar: 51g | Calcium: 120mg | Iron: 1mg
+Calories: 304kcal | Carbohydrates: 56g | Protein: 2g | Fat: 8g | Saturated Fat: 3g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 2g | Cholesterol: 3mg | Sodium: 12mg | Potassium: 98mg | Fiber: 2g | Sugar: 51g | Vitamin C: 0.2mg | Calcium: 122mg | Iron: 2mg

 I am not a nutritionist.
 The nutritional information is provided as a courtesy and is an estimate only.
 It varies depending upon the product types or brands.